bkomuves/mathematica-packages/USERGUIDE.md

 multiple variable sets); these are just the default ones.

 The notation we use is subscripts.
-In case of elementary, complete and power symmetric polynomials, multiple subscripts means simply the product of the corresponding symmetric polynomials.
+In case of elementary, complete and power symmetric polynomials, multiple subscripts mean simply the product of the corresponding symmetric polynomials.

 You can create subscript using `mkSubscript`